Quick Meditation For Anxiety & Stress Release In Just 12 Minutes

 Don’t worry about it.
 It’s fine to move.
 It’s fine to open your eyes for a moment.
 All that’s important is that you then bring your attention back.
 In time, you’ll find you are less distracted.
 But to begin with, you won’t be ready for that yet and you mustn’t get frustrated when you find that distractions do arise.

-The next tip is to think carefully about how you’re going to sustain your meditation training and make it a feasible part of your routine.
+The next tip is to think carefully about how you’re going to sustain your meditation training using the Meditation Life Skills Podcast and make it a feasible part of your routine.

 A lot of resources will tell you how easy it should be to take 10 minutes out of your day.
 They’ll claim that ‘everyone’ has five minutes.